GouravSharma15/GouravSharma15/README.md

 📫 Feel free to reach out to me at 7978152641 or via email at shgaurav42.gs@gmail.com.
 You can also connect with me on LinkedIn.

-👀 Beyond data, I enjoy playing the guitar, traveling, snooker, chess, and astronomy.
+👀 Beyond data, I enjoy playing the Guitar, Traveling, Snooker, Chess, and Astronomy.
 Let’s turn data into knowledge together!